Vaccinate a child

 A UNICEF health worker vaccinates 5-year-old Yousef and his 3-year-old brother Samir in Aleppo city.
 Immunisation is crucial for children living in war zones, as outbreaks of diseases can quickly escalate into lethal epidemics.

-Sadly, it’s the children who need vaccines the most that continue to be the least likely to receive them.
-These are children affected by war and disaster, children living in remote and hard-to-reach areas and children born in developing countries, are the ones most likely to miss out.
+Sadly, it continues to be the children who need vaccines the most that are least likely to receive them.
+Children who are poor and marginalised, those affected by war and disaster, or living in remote and hard-to-reach areas, or children born in developing countries, are the ones most likely to miss out.